Trump signs order aimed at curbing state AI laws

 "We want to have one central source of approval," Trump told reporters, flanked by top advisers, including Treasury Secretary Scott Bessent.

+Trump said companies should not have to abide by laws that differ by state.

+"You still won't get it approved, if you have to go to 50 states," he said.

 The order will give the Trump administration tools to push back on the most "onerous" state regulations, said White House AI adviser David Sacks.
-The administration will not oppose rules governing AI and kids safety, he added.
+The administration will not oppose rules governing AI that relate to child safety, he added.

 Yet state leaders from both major political parties have said they need the power to put guardrails around AI, particularly as Congress has consistently failed to pass laws governing the tech industry.